 After a quick Uber up the road, I grabbed it, put the top down, and took off for an early start on the day.
 Years ago, with my last convertible, I set a rule the top should not go down unless it is 65 degrees outside.
 Well, it was 9:20 AM now, and it was 64 close enough.

 I stopped at a local spot for breakfast.
-Largely because the sign mentioned breakfast buffet.
-There are few types of meals I enjoy better than a breakfast buffet.
+Largely because the sign mentioned a breakfast buffet.
+There are a few types of meals I enjoy better than a breakfast buffet.
 In fact, I would support a law that would only allow restaurants to call a breakfast brunch if it was a buffet.

 The buffet was great they had a little of everything I like.
 Now do not confuse a breakfast buffet with a buffet brunch.
 This does not have the omelet station, champaign, and lunch items too.
-This is just good old breakfast items in buffet trays under warming lights or on steam tables.
+These is just good old breakfast items in buffet trays under warming lights or on steam tables.
 Just the great food ready to go.
 The buffet here is Monday through Saturday from 9-11 AM.
 This meant I made it with about 45 minutes to spare.

 It was a good breakfast and fast.
 I had sweet tea with mine, which was like the world’s best hangover solution or cure.
 I was not in bad shape, but NC sweat tea is amazing.
 Very sweet, almost like a dessert for someone not from the area.
 They use enough sugar to entertain a horse.
 But I love it.

-I decided to do the tour of the old land of Oz theme park.
+I decided to do a tour of the old land of Oz theme park.
 This was something from the 1970s.
 It was clearly the brainchild of a landowner with a great imagination.
 Not much to see but if you are a tourist stop fan like I am, it is worth taking the tour.
 But in truth, you have to be a bit of a nut to enjoy the tour.
-By that I mean the type of person that would drive 15 minutes to see the world’s largest frying pan on the side of the road, or drive to see foam henge in Virginia where a man-made a copy of stone henge out of giant foam blocks.
+By that I mean the type of person that would drive 15 minutes to see the world’s largest frying pan on the side of the road, or drive to see foam henge in Virginia where a man-made copy of stone henge out of giant foam blocks.
 If that is your thing, you will enjoy this if not keep it moving.

 The tour was fun and brought back some childhood memories.
-First the reruns of the movie in black and white, then later when they colorized the film in the 80s.
+First, the reruns of the movie in black and white, then later when they colorized the film in the 80s.
 The tour guide was great and to me favored Dorothy some.

 If you want to take your own amazing Tzort vacation like this one and travel TZort style for less book your vacation now.